TaiDOmi/TTB-course/h2 Pubkey.md

 2.

 ## d) Eve and Mallory
-  In many crypto stories, Eve is a passive eavesdropper, listening on the wire.
+_In many crypto stories, Eve is a passive eavesdropper, listening on the wire.
 Mallory malliciously modifies the messages.
 Explain how PGP protects against Mallory and Eve.
 Be specific what features, which use of keys and which flags in the command are related to this protection.
-(This subtasks does not require tests with a computer)
+(This subtasks does not require tests with a computer)_

 ## f) Password management
-Demonstrate use of a password manager.
+_Demonstrate use of a password manager.
 What kind of attacks take advantage of people not using password managers?
-(You can use any password manager, some examples include pass and KeePassXC.)
+(You can use any password manager, some examples include pass and KeePassXC.)_

 ## g) Refer to sources
-Verify each homework report (this and the earlier ones) refers to sources.
-Every homework report should refer to this task page.
-It should also have references to any other source used, such as web pages, LLMs, man pages, other reports...
-References are mandatory, and must be present in every report.
-(This subtask does not need a report, you can just do it and write "Done." as the answer for this subtask.)
+Done